ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 [Johannes Schartau](https://twitter.com/integralagile) is an Agile Coach, consultant and professional Zombie Scrum fighter from Hamburg, Germany.
 He is passionate about creating environments for real collaboration and joyful creativity.

 The first part of this exercise consisted of reading 6 case studies and writing down on post-it notes how you would handle each situation, what questions you would ask.
-These post-it notes will be used in a later exercise, after an explanation of so-called Integral Theory:
+These post-it notes will be used in a later exercise, after an explanation of the so-called Integral Theory:
 <div class="row">
   <div class="6u -3u 8u(small) -2u(small) 12u(xsmall)">
     <img class="image fit" alt="The 8 Misunderstood Stances of a Scrum Master" src="/img/xpdays-benelux-2017/Integral-Theory1.png">
   </div>
 </div>
-Integral Theory was created and shaped by Ken Wilber and consists of the idea that anything can be viewed as a thing by itself or as part of a larger group.
+Integral Theory was created and shaped by Ken Wilber and consists of the idea that anything can be viewed as a thing by itself or as part of a larger group (**Individual VS Collective**).
-* Individual VS Collective
-Anything can also be seen from within and from the outside.
+Anything can also be seen from within and from the outside (**Interior VS Exterior**).
-* Interior VS Exterior
 Based on this, Ken suggests that any kind of knowledge or experience can be assigned to any of the four quadrants shown above.
-* Leadership and Engagement: Interprets people's interior experiences and focuses on "I"
+* **Leadership and Engagement:** Interprets people's interior experiences and focuses on "I"
-* Culture and Shared Vision: Interprets the collective consciousness of a group of people and focuses on "We"
+* **Culture and Shared Vision:** Interprets the collective consciousness of a group of people and focuses on "We"
-* Behavior and Metrics: Observation of the behavior of people and focuses on "It"
+* **Behavior and Metrics:** Observation of the behavior of people and focuses on "It"
-* Organizational Architecture and Systems: Focuses on the behavior of a group of people as functional entities seen from outside: "They"
+* **Organizational Architecture and Systems:** Focuses on the behavior of a group of people as functional entities seen from outside: "They"

 The following image gives an overview of the questions that help organize knowledge into the quadrants:
 <div class="row">